a Parkinson’s Wellness Fund Partner Community

 Learn Together, Play Together and Thrive Together

-Twitchy Woman is hosting a series of webinars on Zoom every other Sunday morning at 10 am Pacific Time (1 PM Eastern).
+Twitchy Woman is hosting a series of webinars on Zoom about twice a month on Sunday mornings at 10 am Pacific Time (1 PM Eastern).
 Our meetings are always fun, informative and free.
 And just for Women with PD.
 To maintain privacy for this group, we ask that care-partners and family members not attend unless an event states that registration is open to all.
 If you have any questions, please contact firstname.lastname@example.org.
 Registration is required for each webinar.
 The passcode is always Twitchy.

 We also have a closed group on FaceBook that you are welcome to join.
 This is for women with PD only, to maintain privacy.
 Feel free to post information about any of our speakers, topics you would like to see on Sunday Mornings and more.

 Don’t miss another fabulous Sunday Morning with Twitchy Woman.
 Click here to subscribe to the Sunday Mornings email list.

 Please note that this does not add you to the Twitchy Woman blog email list.
 If you want to subscribe to the blog, please go to the Home page.

 January 15, 2023 Palliative Care with Kirk Hall

 What is Palliative Care?
 How is it different than Hospice?
 Kirk Hall is a well known authority on Palliative Care and will be talking about this very important type of care for People with Parkinson’s.
 Click here to register

 January 29, 2023 Judi Spencer and the WPC Choir

 Learn about the WPC Choir and how you can sing with them, even if you are not going to Barcelona!